se4ai2324-uniba/GHIPrediction/README.md

 ## Orchestration
 Our project includes a *dockerfile* and a *docker-compose.yaml*. \
-Our initial step involved creating a straightforward Dockerfile, enabling the generation of an image within a Docker container. \
+Our configuration involved creating a straightforward Dockerfile, enabling the generation of an image within a Docker container. \
+Then another Docker container has been generated to handle the front-end of the application.
-After this, we developed a Docker Compose file to serve as a services orchestrator, managing our current container and any future containers.
+We also developed a Docker Compose file to serve as a services orchestrator, managing our current container and any future containers.

 To create the orchestrator you can use the command:
 ```